omidnw/anime-management/README.md

-# AniTrack - Anime Tracking Application
+# Anime Management - Anime Tracking Application

 A comprehensive anime tracking application built with Tauri, React, and TypeScript that helps users discover, track, and manage their anime-watching experience.